 - If you get an email with threatening language or pieces of your personal data, do not pay or respond.
 That only lets the scammers know that you’ll answer.

-No matter how hard we try to protect our data, we can only control a small portion of our data.
-Information kept by service providers is out of our reach, and if one of them happens to fall, our data can easily be abused.
+No matter how hard we try to protect our data, we can only control a small portion of our information.
+Private details kept by service providers is out of our reach, and if one of them happens to fall, our data can easily be abused.